timruffles/d3.angularize/README.md

 # d3.angularize

+Inject Angular into D3.
+Get the power of Angular within your D3 visualisations!

-angularizes the content of an element (either the existing content or loaded template).
+`d3.angularize` angularizes the content of an element (either the existing content or loaded template).

 ## Example